Saltar al contenido principal

-How to apply bronzer: Tips and tricks for your makeup routine
+How to apply bronzer: Tips and tricks for a makeup routine

 It can't be summer all the time.
 Master the art of bronzer to achieve a year-round, sun-kissed glow.

 Getting the right effect with bronzer can take a little practice.
-To help you master application, some top makeup artists share their thoughts.
-They spoke about the benefits of bronzer, how to use it well and which formulas work best for different types of skin.
+To help master bronzer application, get tips from top makeup artists about the benefits of bronzer, how to use it well and which formulas work best for different types of skin.

 En este artículo: